GirlGuiding North West England · The Serengeti, Tanzania

 Supermarket Packing

 Old-fashioned, proper, sleeves-rolled-up community fundraising at the local supermarket.
-No shortcut she won't take the long way round on.

 🥚